JohnRyland/GenericMake/README.md

 For making the background file, I used *inkscape* to draw some shapes and saved this as a SVG file.
 Because SVG is XML, it would be relatively simple to dynamically change colors or transform the background from a build system if required.
-To convert the SVG to PNG for passing to pandoc, I used this command:
+To convert the SVG to PNG for passing to *pandoc*, I used this command:

 ```
 rsvg-convert -f pdf background.svg -o background.pdf
 ```

-Setting PANDOC_TEMPLATE in your .pro file allows you to use an alternative to the supplied template.tex file which is what currently includes background.pdf as the background.
+Setting *PANDOC_TEMPLATE* in your .pro file allows you to use an alternative to the supplied *template.tex* file which is what currently includes *background.pdf* as the background.

 ##  Editor integration